Tuesday, September 13, 2022

 As a practicing critical care physician and CEO of Seed Global Health, Dr. Kerry will share a people-centered model for training health professionals in countries with limited resources to improve global health and promote economic and community development worldwide.

-5:00 pm: Opening remarks by Ellie Zambrano, CISWH executive director
+5:00 pm: Opening remarks and introduction by Ellie Zambrano, CISWH executive director

 5:07 pm: Dr. Vanessa Kerry presentation

-5:30 pm: Q&A with Dean Delva and Doctor Vanessa Kerry
+5:30 pm: Q&A with Prof. Margaret Lombe and Dr. Vanessa Kerry

 5:40 pm: Q&A with in-person and Zoom audience